21 Sources You CAN Trust to Get You in Shape

 I don’t recommend this for their fitness advice, but their app can be a great tool for tracking what you eat.

 We don’t always count calories, nor do we recommend most people do it.
 But that doesn’t mean it’s all bad.
 There’s a time and a place for it, and MyFitnessPal makes it easier.

 This is the website Megan uses for all our meal planning, shopping lists, and her recipe box.

 Getting good quality sleep is vital for your overall health and fitness.
 We have an actual white noise machine in all of our bedrooms.
 But we’ve also used this app and liked it.

 As I finish this blog post, I already have other names I could add to the list.
 However, I’m going to leave it as is because, although there are other sources I trust, these are the ones I can confidently say I keep an eye out for when I’m searching for articles, podcasts, videos, etc.

 Hopefully, by seeing this list, you can tell that Megan and I have made it a commitment to stay educated on the things that matter most when it comes to helping you achieve your goals.

 And hopefully that makes us #22 on this list of sources you can trust.

-If so, apply here for our 1-on-1 coaching and let us help you on a more personal, individual level.
+If so, learn more here about how our 1-on-1 coaching can help you on a more personal, individual level.